 With all these heating elements running, and windows closed, this is also a good time to think about the air quality of your home.
 Oddly enough, many homeowners don't consider air quality when thinking about preparing for winter or even spring.
 However, air quality matters, especially if you have allergies and/or asthma.
 Additionally, poor air quality in your home can lead to other health issues.

 Ultimately, you don't want to be left guessing the air quality of your home.
 We've created a list of 5 steps you can take to improve air quality and be confident about what you are breathing in daily.

 Yes, it's might seem obvious, but a regular vacuuming schedule can do wonders for removing dust, dander and dust mites.
 For more specific guidance, see our post, The 7 Best Carpet Maintenance Tips.
-Additionally, Consider where you can place rugs to catch dirt and grime tracked in on shoes and pet paws.
-If you are preparing for the holidays, we gatherd a few tips
+Additionally, consider where you can place rugs to catch dirt and grime tracked in on shoes and pet paws.
+If you are preparing for the holidays, we gathered a few tips

 - Open windows and turn on the fan in bathrooms during and after showers.

 - Turn on kitchen fans for the duration of cooking.